BrianPugh/cyclopts/docs/source/vs_typer/choices/README.rst

 -------
 Enums don't work well with everyone's workflow.
 Many people prefer to directly use strings for their functions' options.
-The much more intuitive, convenient method of doing this is with the ``Literal`` type annotation.
+The much more intuitive, convenient method of doing this is with the :obj:`~typing.Literal` type annotation.
-Unfortuneately, Typer has not provided support, despite `a feature request dating back to early 2020`_ Cyclopts has builtin support for ``Literal``, see :ref:`Coercion Rules - Literal <Coercion Rules - Literal>`.
+Unfortuneately, Typer has not provided support, despite `a feature request dating back to early 2020`_ Cyclopts has builtin support for :obj:`~typing.Literal`, see :ref:`Coercion Rules - Literal <Coercion Rules - Literal>`.

 .. code-block:: python